Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Sensitivity Analysis of Received Energy and System Parameters

-In particular, the results show that the received energy is consistently linear and sensitive to changes in transmit power and pulse width.
+where all terms retain their definitions from Section \ref{subsec: 2.1}.
+These expressions establish an explicit quantitative relationship between system design parameters, such as aperture diameter $D$ and transmit power $P_{t}$, and stochastic factors, including pointing jitter and atmospheric variability, thereby enabling rigorous prediction of HPM counter-UAV engagement performance.
+In particular, the results indicate that the received energy exhibits a consistently linear dependence on, and high sensitivity to, variations in transmit power and pulse duration.
 The sensitivity to antenna diameter is strongly modulated by pointing jitter.
-When jitter is negligible, increasing the diameter leads to a quadratic improvement; however, in the jitter-dominated regime, this advantage is lost.
-Pointing jitter, mean range, and mean atmospheric attenuation all exert negative sensitivities, with range exhibiting the steepest decline due to its inverse-square relationship.
-The effect of attenuation variability is comparatively minor; however, it is nonetheless included for completeness.
+In the limit of negligible jitter, increasing the antenna diameter yields a quadratic enhancement in received energy; however, in the jitter-dominated regime this benefit is effectively suppressed.
+Pointing jitter, mean range, and mean atmospheric attenuation all contribute negative sensitivities, with range producing the most pronounced decline owing to its inverse-square scaling.
+The influence of fluctuations in atmospheric attenuation is comparatively small; nevertheless, it is included in the analysis for completeness.